Ron Richmond

-Ronald Ray Richmond (born April 1, 1941) is an American politician and lawyer from Florida.
+Ronald Ray Richmond (April 1, 1941 – December 22, 2022) was an American politician and lawyer from Florida.

 Early life, education and military service

 Richmond was born in Linton, Indiana.
 He graduated from Florida State University with a Bachelor of Arts in 1962 and from the Stetson College of Law with a Juris Doctor in 1969.
 He is a veteran of the United States Air Force.

 Career

 Richmond served in the Florida House of Representatives from 1972 to 1984, as a Republican representing the 37th and 49th districts.
 He also served a stint as minority leader.

-He practices law in Tallahassee, Florida.
+He practiced law in Tallahassee, Florida.

 Personal life

 He and his wife Eileen have two children.